PlayCover/PlayBook/PlayBook/src/building_from_source/install_prerequisites.md

 Follow the instructions [here](https://brew.sh) to install Homebrew.

 ## 3. Install Carthage
-Now, open Terminal and type or paste in: `brew install carthage`.
+Now, open Terminal and type `brew install carthage`.

 ## 4. Install SwiftLint
 This step is pretty similar to the previous one, paste `brew install swiftlint` into the Terminal after that the previous installation is finished.